 Bloomberg’s opinion columnist Justin Fox compiled some data taken from a 2017 study conducted by the U.S. Bureau of Labor Statistics.
 He labelled these bar graphs “Jobs White People Do” and “Jobs Asian People Do” to emphasize what I call “the creative gap:” the fact that white people make up most creative fields, while Asian Americans do not.

 According to the graphs, creative professions like writing, advertising and producing/directing have some of the highest percentage of white workers.
-On the other hand, Asian workers make up professions like medicine, computer programmers and scientists.
+On the other hand, Asian workers make up professions like doctors, computer programmers and scientists.

 Let’s unpack the hurdles on the way to more diversity.